 Shut down your Mac, wait for 15-20 seconds after removing the power cord, plug it back in, and turn it on.

 If you are unsure of what’s occupying so much of disk space, click the Mac icon in the top left corner, then click Storage, wait for a minute.
 The detailed report appears to help you zero-in on what to retain and what to delete.

 Clean Cache Files

 To do it, open Finder and click on Go To Folder in the Go menu.
 Enter the following: ~/Library/Caches.
 Open the folders and delete the required ones, never delete the entire folders.
 This is to be done on a regular basis, and this is the only area where MacOS and apps store their temporary files.
-Comodo FREE Antivirus for Mac get rids of them automatically.
+Comodo Antivirus for Mac get rids of them automatically.
 Temporary caches from Apple’s help files and Safari user cache are cleared.
 Useless cache files from the Photos app, Spotify app data are cleared.
 The Comodo best antivirus for Mac rest assures the safety of the device in many simple ways and they are,

 - Easy user-friendly interface